The Countess of Booty

 The seemingly out of place, sunken structure houses an artifact of great power that allows its bonded wearer the ability to wield Thor’s not-so-mythical hammer, Mjolnir; an implement that can raze mountains with a single blow.
 After laying hands on the relic, Lara is quickly stifled by an encounter with thugs of Amanda Evert, and soon thereafter comes face to face with her nemesis, the imprisoned Jacqueline Natla, former Queen of Atlantis.
 Though this may all sound a bit contrived and even confusing to the uninitiated, the story actually plays out quite nicely over the course of the game.
 In fact, the high quality cutscenes and epic environments do a great job of recounting the plot and engaging players; the cinematic nature of this title is both polished and fast-paced and never heavy-handed.

 With this as a background, players will travel to various locations around the world.
 Lara will have to use her signature athletic prowess to platform her way from site to site and in and out of danger.
 Players will find Lara to be very lithe and painless to control.
 The team at Crystal Dynamics did a great job of giving her easily manageable abilities.
-Platforming skill is needed to perform a number of difficult swinging and jumping segments, but a player’s aptitude for simple problem solving to find the best routes through the levels tends to be tested rather than their technical savvy with the controller.
+Platforming skill is needed to perform a number of difficult swinging and jumping segments, but a player’s aptitude for simple problem solving to find the best routes through the levels tends to be tested rather than their technical savvy with the controls.
 That’s because, for the most part, hopping from ledge to ledge, climbing rock faces, performing chimney jumps, making a wall run with her grapple tool, and vaulting from strategically placed poles is second nature.
 Heck, even the dreaded swim mechanic works amazingly well.
 Gamers of a variety of skill levels will be able to enjoy Underworld, as it can be both forgiving and challenging depending upon the level of difficulty selected.

 Speaking of not getting stuck, though environments are very expansive, there is a clearly linear nature to specific platforming segments.
 Consequently, it is very easy to shimmy your way around the environments and advance the story.
 Also, if you happen to get lost, the devs included a Field Assistance tab via Lara’s PDA menu.
 Field Assistance provides a two-part hint system to get you quickly out of a jam.
 Also, a sonar mapping scheme is very handy, as later levels become quite complex.
 Why do they become so complicated?: Because Crystal Dynamics doesn’t railroad you into one set route.
 As I stated previously, specific platforming segments are linear (which makes things very clear), but players will find levels branching out in several different ways.
 Generally, any portion of the puzzle can be performed in any order to achieve the desired objective.
 This really makes trekking across the vast environments feel much more realistic and engaging, and it also makes puzzles more enjoyable if somewhat confusing.
 What’s more, there are a ton of Treasures and Relics strewn throughout the levels.
 If you so desire, you can attempt to collect them all and garner awards/achievements.
 Often, treasures are found all around you, but collecting them all takes a special effort and a lot of extra platforming.